Ise Jingu / Naiku (Kotai Jingu), which many people aim for once in a lifetime

 By visiting the Jingu Museum, you can learn about Jingu culture that cannot be understood by just visiting.

-If you want to enter all the buildings, the ticket common to all XNUMX buildings is advantageous.
+If you want to enter all the buildings, the ticket common to all XNUMX museums is advantageous.

 It is located between the outer shrine and the inner shrine.